ireneyrzd/Homepage/content/home/services/MD.md

 The ultimate aim is to improve the field of music machine learning by providing a dataset for training.

+(Coded in Google Apps Script, Java Script, Python, and HTML)

 To learn more, view my blog post <http://ireneyrzd.github.io/post/music-dataset-introduction/> or visit my website at <https://musicdataset.github.io/>.